sofa-framework/doc/components/playback/comparestate.md

 <!-- generate_doc -->
 # CompareState

-Compare State vectors from a reference frame to the associated Mechanical State
+Compare State vectors from a reference frame to the associated Mechanical State.

 __Target__: Sofa.Component.Playback